Open-Source-Compliance/Sharing-creates-value/Charter.md

 ## License policy
 We follow a simple and clear approach in regard to licensing.
 All artifacts which are documentation are per default licensed under CC-BY-SA-4.0, we also accept contributions under CC0-1.0

-All artifacts which are code (including tests) are licensed under MIT.
+All artifacts which are code (including tests) are licensed under MIT or under its original license (for already existing code that shall be contributed).

 ## Attribution